Somewhere (film): Production

 Scenes from the film are said to be inspired by the director's childhood experiences as the daughter of Francis Ford Coppola.
 She recalls sampling all the gelato flavors on a Milanese hotel's room service menu, a trip to Italy, a helicopter ride, and though she said there was a "personal connection" to the film, she denied it was an autobiography.
 Rather, she based the character of Cleo on a friend's daughter whose parents work in Hollywood and used her own experiences to relate to the character and add a realistic touch.
 Federico Fellini's Toby Dammit (1968) has also been noted as an influence.
 Meanwhile, the parental focus of the film developed because Coppola had recently had her second child.
 Coppola said that she thought of Dorff to play Marco early while writing the film, because he had an aura of "the bad-boy actor," but also "this really sweet, sincere side."
+She also met with Leonardo DiCaprio to discuss the part.

 Coppola wanted a minimalist look for the film, especially after the mixed reactions to her richly costumed Marie Antoinette.
 The overall effect was to be "sweet and genuine but without being sappy."
 For the visual style she discussed Bruce Weber's Hollywood portraits and Helmut Newton's photographs of models at the Chateau Marmont, and Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles (1975), a film by Chantal Akerman about the routine of a Belgian housewife, with Harris Savides, the cinematographer.
 He said, "The main thing was to tell the story really simply and let it play out in long beats and have the audience discover the moment."
 Coppola used the lenses that her father had used to film Rumble Fish (1983) in an effort to give the film a more period look, although it is set in the present.

 Before filming began Dorff, Fanning, and Lala Sloatman (who plays Marco's ex-wife) improvised meals and fights to understand the family's dynamic.
 Dorff also collected Fanning from school and they spent an afternoon together to bond.
 Dorff stayed in the Chateau Marmont during principal photography, making it easier to get to the set and understand the character.
 Coppola also showed Dorff Paper Moon (1973) during production.